gaultier/blog/optimization-tales-cockroachdb-part1.md

-I'll explain the plan is layman terms.
+I'll explain the plan in layman's terms.
 This is what the query planner is doing, when a user enters `foo@bar.com` in the recovery screen:

 1. Fan out to each region (this is fine and required).
 In each region:
     1. Find the row with the address `foo@bar.com`.
 It is linked to an identity (`identity_id`) and a tenant (`nid`).